International Public Management Network 2017 Conference

 On the one hand, many traditional reform initiatives have led to undesirable, unintended outcomes rather than improving performance and public accountability.
 On the other hand, officials and public management scholars increasingly realize that it is necessary to develop innovative approaches and governing capacity, to cope with the tough challenges under the growing complexity of economic and political governance.
-Accordingly, solutions by means of innovation have become pervasive both in public and private sectors.
+Accordingly, innovative solutions have become pervasive in both public and private sectors.
 Such innovation is expected to speed up reforms and improve governance, particularly in the cities across the world.

-From this perspective, we need to share the ideas, experiences and knowledge of new theories and good practices to learn from each other around the world.
-The theme of conference this year is:
+From this perspective, we need to share ideas, experiences and knowledge of new theories and good practices to learn from each other around the world.

 “Reform, Innovation and Governance: Improving Performance and Accountability in the Changing Times”.